 Jameela Bond’s practice focuses on complex international disputes in the energy sector.
-She advises clients on the full dispute resolution cycle, including dispute avoidance.
-In particular, Jameela has considerable experience in international commercial arbitration conducted under the ICC, LCIA and UNCITRAL rules.
-She has also acted for states in investor-state arbitration.
+She advises clients on the full dispute resolution cycle, including dispute avoidance, through litigation and arbitration.
+In particular, Jameela has considerable experience in international commercial arbitration conducted under the ICC, LCIA and UNCITRAL rules, and has also acted for states in investor-state arbitration.

-Jameela has represented clients in a wide range of energy and project-related disputes arising from joint ventures, concession agreements, production sharing contracts, sales and purchase agreements as well as general commercial matters.
-She has significant experience in major oil and gas disputes in West Africa.
+Jameela has represented clients in a wide range of energy and project-related disputes including in connection with joint ventures, concession agreements and production sharing contracts.
+In particular, she has significant experience in major oil and gas disputes in West Africa.

 Recent Notable Matters

 Leading Nigerian downstream oil and gas company — Two sets of related ICC arbitrations (now consolidated) relating to the acquisition of strategic assets across several jurisdictions in West Africa, brought by the national oil and gas company of a West African state.
 Sums in dispute were in excess of $400 million.*